kulkal/Corona/readme.md

 Corona pandemic made me to spend some time for this hobby project.
 That is the reason why the name of the project is Corona.

 # DX12
-I tried to best practice of dx12 api usage.
+I tried to implement best practice of dx12 api usage.

 # DXR
 There are several dxr tutorials and examples.
 But I couldn't find one that is simple and includes complete sets of raytracing usage.